 On our way into The Lodge at Ashford Castle we noticed some ruins just off the road.
-We asked the staff about it and was told that it was Ennis Friary.
+We asked the staff about it and was told that it was Friary of Ross.
 On our way out we visited the friary.
-It's address is "Abbey St, Ennis, Co.
-Clare, Ireland."
+It's address is "Ellagh, Ross, Co.
+Galway, Ireland".
 You and I wouldn't call that a street.

-The friary was build in the mid-1200s and went back and forth between the monks and the conquering British for centuries.
+Legend says that the friary was build in the mid-1300s and went back and forth between the monks and the conquering British for centuries.

 A short walk (or drive) from Ashford Castle is the quaint little village of Cong, home of Cong Abbey and "The Quiet Man" museum.
 There has been a church on the site of Cong Abbey since the 7th century.

 Their web site is here and the TripAdvisor reviews are here.
 Their wikipedia site is here

 The Lodge at Ashford Castle is just over the hill from Ashford Castle.
 It was originally the house of the groundkeeper of the estate.
 While the rates are a fraction of those at Ashford Castle you certainly don't give up luxury or service.
 Their web site is here and the TripAdvisor reviews are here.